28 Apps to Increase the Productivity of Your Small Business

 A great and handy tool for maximizing productivity and utilizing resources to the max is your smartphone.
 Mobile apps can help break down and simplify many of the day-to-day tasks a business must accomplish.

 So we save you the trouble of having to dig them out on the web; here are 28 hand-picked apps that can boost your small business productivity.
+Ultimately, these will help you keep costs low and make more money.

 Who wants to wait endlessly to be connected to customer service over the phone?
 LucyPhone removes the hassle out of holding before getting connected.